multitudes/Python_am_Freitag/README.md

 ## Algorithms

-The big O. To compare algorithms, which one is better than other.
+The big O. To compare algorithms, we ask, which one is better than other?
+Considering speed and memory use.
-Speed, and size with memory.
-Micro 10 to -6 and nano to -9 For loops are slow!
+For loops are slow!
 We compare how quickly the runtime grows not the actual time.
 In the first function it grows proportionally to n + 1.
-For big numbers the “+1” is irrelevant so we just say O(n) Asymptotic analysis.
-In math describing limiting behaviour
+For big numbers the “+1” is irrelevant so we just say O(n).
+We speak of asymptotic analysis.
+In math this is describing limiting behaviour of a function.

+#### Euler problem 1
+If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples is 23.
+Find the sum of all the multiples of 3 or 5 below 1000.
+Two ways.
+One is O(n), the other O(1)!
 ```python
 def sum1(n):
     final_sum = 0